semgrep/semgrep-docs/docs/semgrep-secrets/rules.md

 differences:

 * Semgrep Code does not run a validator function against these rules, resulting in less accurate results.
-    * Because the results are less accurate, these rules are not suitable as a criteria to block a PR or MR.
+    * Because the results are less accurate, these rules are not suitable as criteria to block a PR or MR.
-* The UI for Semgrep Code is tailored to SAST triage, and does not include filtering functions for valid or invalid tokens.
+* The UI for Semgrep Code is tailored to SAST triage and does not include filtering functions for valid or invalid tokens.
 * Existing Semgrep Pro rules that detect secrets are transitioning from Semgrep Code to Semgrep Secrets.
 By transitioning these rules, improvements, such as validator functions, can be added to the rules when they are run in Semgrep Secrets.
-* You can write your own custom validator functions and run them in Semgrep Secrets for your own custom services or use cases.
+* You can write your own custom validator functions and run them in Semgrep Secrets for custom services or use cases.